Holloways Beach

 AreaSearch assessment of residential development drivers sees a low level of activity in Holloways Beach, placing the area among the bottom 25% of areas assessed nationally

-Holloways Beach has had minimal development activity over the past five years, with an average of less than one approval per year, totalling four in total.
-This low level of development is typical of rural areas where housing needs are relatively modest and construction activity is limited by local demand and infrastructure capacity.
+Holloways Beach has seen minimal development activity over the past five years, with an average of less than one approval per year, totaling four in that period.
+This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
 It should be noted that with such low approval numbers, yearly growth figures and relativities can vary significantly based on individual projects.

-Compared to the rest of Queensland and national patterns, Holloways Beach has substantially lower development levels.
+Compared to the rest of Queensland and national patterns, Holloways Beach has substantially lower levels of development activity.

 Frequently Asked Questions - Development